 Cap d’Agde Market

-I have to admit I have never been to the market at Cap d’Agde but I have included it as it comes highly recommended.
+The market at Cap d’Agde comes highly recommended.
 It only takes place during the summer months (June to September).
 This artisanale market features local producers from Haut Languedoc region and covers everything from honey to cheese, charcuterie and local craft items.

 Wednesday – The Best Markets in Languedoc

 Our neighbouring village of Bize-Minervois holds its market on a Wednesday.
 This little village has a lot of ambience and charm and after you have finished at the market, you can dip your toes in the cool river Cesse, which runs through the village.